pippobaudos/CodeDojos/RomanNumerals/readme.md

 Part II
 ===================
-Write a function to convert in the other direction, ie numeral to digit
+**User Story**
+	As a user
+	Given a Roman numeral
+	I want to convert it to the decimal form

 <pre>
 * III -> 3
 * XXXII -> 32